OpenBMB/MiniCPM-V/README.md

 </table>

 </div>
 * We evaluate this benchmark using chain-of-thought prompting.
+Specifically, for MME, we used this technique only for the Cognition set.

 <sup>+</sup> Token Density: number of pixels encoded into each visual token at maximum resolution, i.e., # pixels at maximum resolution / # visual tokens.